 Day 9

-Night in Salta.
+Night in Salta

 Day 10

-From Salta through “Cuesta del Obispo" to Cachi, a historical town in the Monte
+From Salta through “Cuesta del Obispo" to Cachi, a historical town in the Monte.

-target bird will be the White-fronted Woodpecker specialized in big cactus and big birds of prey like Black chested Eagle.
-During this days we’ll look Burrowing Parrot, Steinbeck’s Canastero, Ringed Warbling-Finch, White-throated Cacholote and others.
+Drive across the Calchaquí Valley, with stops at several locations along a diverse and beautiful mountain territory that was once part of the Inca Empire.
+The target bird will be the White-fronted Woodpecker specialized in big cacti and big birds of prey like Black chested Eagle.
+During these days we’ll look for Burrowing Parrot, Steinbeck’s Canastero, Ringed Warbling-Finch, White-throated Cacholote, and others.

-Night in Cachi.
+Night in Cachi

 Day 11